The Pros and Cons of Engineered Bamboo Flooring

 Pros of Engineered Bamboo Flooring

 Engineered bamboo flooring is the easiest bamboo flooring type to install, and you can do it yourself.
 Although engineered bamboo planks aren’t waterproof, they’re more moisture-resistant than solid bamboo planks, thanks to the wear layer and the waterproofing on the bottoms of the planks.
-These floors can be installed in any room in the house, including rooms below ground level and rooms that see lots of moisture, like the laundry room, bathroom, and kitchen.
+You can use engineered and in other rooms that see lots of moisture, like the laundry room, and bathroom.
 However, while they’re water-resistant, engineered bamboo floors are not waterproof, so you’ll want to wipe up spills quickly and avoid any standing water on the floors.

 Engineered bamboo flooring that’s made with a cross-laminated wood substrate, in which layers of plywood are glued to one another with their grain directions alternating, is very durable and stable.
 It doesn’t typically expand and shrink with seasonal changes in climate and therefore won’t warp.
 Individual bamboo planks aren’t difficult to replace if they become damaged.